MSJPhysicsClub/MSJPhysicsClub.github.io/ourteam.md

-Brian also has over two years of teaching experience from AMC8 to advanced AMC10 and problem-writing experiences, being the co-lead of the 2nd Annual MPTF Competition nd a problem writing committee of the Cowconuts Competition.
+Brian also has over two years of teaching experience from AMC8 to advanced AMC10 and problem-writing experiences, being the co-lead of the 2nd Annual MPTF Competition and problem writing committee of the Cowconuts Competition.
 Brian wants to use his experience to help his peers feel more passionate about STEM subjects, especially physics.

 <img src="/assets/img/kevin-jiang.jpeg" class="center" width="300"/>